ddankel/minidb-gatsby/src/minis/wotc/knight-of-autumn-gate/knight-of-autumn-gate.md

 ---
-slug: knight-of-autumn-gate
+slug: knight-of-autumn
-name: Miniature Template
+name: Knight of Autumn
 line:
   - Wizards of the Coast
   - Dreamblade